soto-project/soto/README.md

 ## Compatibility

 Soto works on Linux, macOS and iOS.
 It requires v2.0 of [Swift NIO](https://github.com/apple/swift-nio).
-If you use v1.0 of Swift NIO then you will need to use v3.5 of Soto.
 Below is a compatibility table for different Soto versions.

 | Version | Swift | MacOS | iOS    | Linux              | Vapor  |
 |---------|-------|-------|--------|--------------------|--------|